 60+ years as an oil off-loading terminal facility left the site with an incredibly stressed marine habitat and contaminated shoreline.
 Soil was removed and properly disposed of, and a new 290-foot pier replaced an existing creosote-laden structure.
 Pier design was researched in cooperation with local, state and federal agencies as well as marine biologists.
 A NOAA Habitat Restoration Grant funded research through design resulting in a new prototype for over-water structures sensitive to the marine ecosystem.
 The discovery process included exhaustive sun/shadow studies to determine optimum pier size and the lowest impact design, which included extending the wide ship’s berth out beyond the habitat zone and adding reflective panels to the underside of the structure to reduce shadows.

 Resource efficiency is especially critical in this part of Africa.
 All wastewater is treated on site and recovered to provide 87% of the irrigation needs for the already very water efficient landscaping.
 The site will also include 700 KW of photo voltaic panels, with an expected production of 1083 MWh/year—one of the largest arrays on a U.S. embassy compound.
 High performance interiors also contribute to overarching eco-diplomacy goals to demonstrate sustainable strategies.
-It is anticipated the overall project will achieve LEED Gold certification.
+LEED Platinum.